Mrian07/Proyeksi/docs/installation-and-operations/configuration/ssl/README.md

   The CLI will ask for a few details and to agree to the Let's Encrypt terms of usage.
 Then it will perform the Let's Encrypt challenge and finally issue a certificate file and a private key file if the challenge succeeded.

-  At the end, it will store the certificate (`fullchain.pem`) and private key (`privkey.pem`) under `/etc/letsencrypt/live/openproject.mydomain.com/`.
+  At the end, it will store the certificate (`fullchain.pem`) and private key (`privkey.pem`) under `/etc/letsencrypt/live/proyeksiapp.mydomain.com/`.

-  You can now configure ProyeksiApp to use them by running `openproject reconfigure`: hit ENTER until you get to the SSL wizard, and select "Yes" when the wizard asks for SSL support:
+  You can now configure ProyeksiApp to use them by running `proyeksiapp reconfigure`: hit ENTER until you get to the SSL wizard, and select "Yes" when the wizard asks for SSL support:

-  * Enter the `/etc/letsencrypt/live/openproject.mydomain.com/fullchain.pem` path when asked for the `server/ssl_cert` detail.
+  * Enter the `/etc/letsencrypt/live/proyeksiapp.mydomain.com/fullchain.pem` path when asked for the `server/ssl_cert` detail.
-  * Enter the `/etc/letsencrypt/live/openproject.mydomain.com/privkey.pem` path when asked for the `server/ssl_key` detail.
+  * Enter the `/etc/letsencrypt/live/proyeksiapp.mydomain.com/privkey.pem` path when asked for the `server/ssl_key` detail.
-  * Enter the `/etc/letsencrypt/live/openproject.mydomain.com/fullchain.pem` path (same as `server/ssl_cert`) when asked for the `server/ssl_ca` detail.
+  * Enter the `/etc/letsencrypt/live/proyeksiapp.mydomain.com/fullchain.pem` path (same as `server/ssl_cert`) when asked for the `server/ssl_ca` detail.

-  Hit ENTER, and after the wizard is finished your ProyeksiApp installation should be accessible using `https://openproject.mydomain.com`.
+  Hit ENTER, and after the wizard is finished your ProyeksiApp installation should be accessible using `https://proyeksiapp.mydomain.com`.

 4. Let's Encrypt certificates are only valid for 90 days.
 An entry in your OS crontab should have automatically been added when `certbot` was installed.
 You can optionally confirm that the renewal will work by issuing the following command in dry-run mode: